-7 Interview with Jaak Madison.
+Interview with Jaak Madison.
 Though it was also mentioned in this interview that, although many in Estonia were critical or against Estonia accepting refugees, not all who held this view voted for EKRE.

-Federation.
-Many PRR parties, agitated with the European Union, have turned their ideological gaze eastward.
-It has been a growing trend for European PRR parties to openly support Russian President Vladimir Putin.
-The Hungarian think tank, Political Capital Institute, has labelled three types of PRR parties vis-à-vis their stance towards the Russian Federation: committed, open/neutral, and hostile (Political Capital Institute, 2014).
-Most PRR parties fall under the committed category, while some fall under open and neutral.
-The smallest category is hostile.
-Although they are not mentioned in this study, the author places the EKRE in the hostile category.
-EKRE has not identified any willingness to cooperate with or show support for Vladimir Putin and the Russian Federation.
-Martin Helme acknowledged that there has been some interest in the Russian Federation shown by PRR parties in Western Europe and expressed that EKRE is "very. very mindful of the fact that there has been some naivety and cynicism on the part of western anti-immigrant parties toward Russia" and that he has explained to them that this is "a devil that you don't want to dance with."
-Helme alludes to the fact that countries such as France and the Netherlands do not have the same historic experience with the Russian Federation as Estonia.13
+Russian Federation shown by PRR parties in Western Europe and expressed that EKRE is "very, very mindful of the fact that there has been some naivety and cynicism on the part of western anti-immigrant parties toward Russia" and that he has explained to them that this is "a devil that you don't want to dance with."
+Helme alludes to the fact that countries such as France and the Netherlands do not have the same historic experience with the Russian Federation as Estonia.

 Helme believes the Russian Federation is manipulating the existential crisis that Europe is experiencing with mass migration to their benefit in an attempt to sow discord with the end goal of restoring the Russian Empire.
-He discourses from the majority of other PRR parties in Europe are analysed, this is the exact opposite of the narrative.
+If discourses from the majority of other PRR parties in Europe are analysed, this narrative is largely absent.
 There has been some speculation that EKRE has been covertly flirting with Russia and rumours about financing have been discussed.
 Martin Helme is aware of such rumours and mentioned that EKRE has been accused of doing Putin's dirty work because indeed, there are several political positions which EKRE has in common with Vladimir Putin.
 Helme also mentioned that it is common knowledge that no one can present any evidence that EKRE has collaborated with the Russian Federation so people have "given up."
-Given the political positions that EKRE has taken and the fact that they actively try to persuade other PRR parties not to align themselves with the Russian Federation18, it is highly unlikely that they secretly sympathise with Putin.
+Given the political positions that EKRE has taken, which this paper will now turn to, along with the fact that they actively try to persuade other PRR parties not to align themselves with Putin.